bigjosh/RP2040-LCD-1.28-animated-GIF-displayer/README.md

 # To make it show your animation

-Replace `fish.gif` with your own animated GIF and run the `gif2rgb565.py` python program.
+Replace `fish.gif` with your own animated GIF and run the `gif2rgb565.py` python program, then go to Arduino and recompile and download the firmware.
 Note that the GIF must have the resolution of 240x240 to match the size of th little screen.

 # Auto turn on/off